gvwilson/sensibleadventures/bookster/new.md

 magician Thomas had stolen the spell that kept the mountain flying, and the captain wanted his head.

-Adminst the confusion, Erileine jostled her way downstairs and ran pell-mell back to the infirmary.
+Amidst the confusion, Erileine jostled her way downstairs and ran pell-mell back to the infirmary.
 The bookster's face was drawn, but he was sitting up.
 He smiled when he saw his apprentice.  "*La*, once again, history is being made around me, and all I want is a few quiet